Tadodaho: Legend of Tadodaho

 Tadodaho was said to be a warrior and primary chief of the Onondaga people.
 Depending on the speaker's dialect and the writer's orthography, other versions of the name include Adodarhoh, Atartaho, Atotarho, Tatotarho, Thatotarho, and Watatohtahro.
 In the 1883 work The Iroquois Book of Rites, edited by Horatio Hale, the term Atartaho is said to signify "entangled".
-In 1889, J. N. B. Hewitt recounted an Iroquois tale which refers to Tadodaho as a "misshapen monster".
+In 1889, J. N. B. Hewitt recounted an Haudenosaunee tale which refers to Tadodaho as a "misshapen monster".
 Jean Houston and Margaret Rubin write in Manual for the Peacemaker that Tadodaho had "matted and spiky hair", and that this visage lent itself to legends that he had snakes in his hair.
 He is said to have had a "twisted body" and could kill his enemies from a distance without seeing them.
 Tadodaho ruled with fear, and his people believed him to be a sorcerer.
 He scared his own people and threatened other peoples, including the Seneca and Cayuga nations.
 Tadodaho successfully led his Onondaga in raids against the nearby Cayuga people and traveled west, and attacked the Seneca people.

 Peace among the nations of the Haudenosaunee was delayed due to fear of Tadodaho.
 Deganawidah, of the Huron people, and Hiawatha, of the Onondaga, desired peace among the Haudenosaunee peoples.
 According to legend, all the chiefs were persuaded except for Tadodaho, who was seen as a hindrance to the Great Law of Peace; he quashed three attempts by Hiawatha to initiate peace discussions among the nations.
 Hiawatha's daughter died after Tadodaho broke Hiawatha's first attempt to bring together a council, and Hiawatha's second daughter died after Tadodaho foiled the second council.
 Hiawatha's daughters' deaths were ascribed to Tadodaho's powers.
 Hiawatha's third daughter died at the council fire of the third meeting, while Tadodaho was present.

 Hewitt writes in his 1888 recounting that Hiawatha cried: "All my children are now gone from me; they have been destroyed by Tha-do-da-ho, and he has spoiled our plans.
 It now behooves me to go among other people.
 I will start now."